confluentinc/confluent-connector-migration-tool/README.md

 ## Available Migration Tools

 ### HTTP Connectors
-- **HTTP V2 Sink Migration**: Migrate HTTP V1 sink connectors to the new HTTP V2 sink framework
+- **HTTP V2 Sink Migration**: Migrate HTTP V1 sink connectors to the new HTTP V2 sink connectors.

 ### BigQuery Connectors
-- **BigQuery Legacy to Storage Write API**: Migrate BigQuery Legacy sink connectors to the new Storage Write API (V2) connectors
+- **BigQuery Legacy to Storage Write API**: Migrate BigQuery Legacy sink connectors to the new Storage Write API (V2) connectors.
 ## Getting Started

 Each migration tool is located in its respective directory with detailed instructions: